 Affective statements are "expressions related to feelings and emotions that can be used for specific positive and negative feedback."
 (Maryland Commission, 2018, p.
 46) An affective statement gives educators an "in-the-moment" communication technique to reinforce positive behavior and redirect negative behavior.
-Often in the form of an "I-statement," an educator would share how the behavior in question affects them, an explanation why, and a call to action.
-For example, a teacher might say, "When you spoke to John that way, I felt disappointed, because I really want everyone in our classroom to feel included as part of our class community.

-How can we make sure our classroom is an inclusive space for everyone?"
+Often in the form of an "I-statement," an educator shares how the behavior in question affects them, state why the behavior affects them, and ask how the problem can be resolved.
+For example, a teacher might say, "When you spoke to Ann that way, I felt disappointed, because I really want everyone in our classroom to feel included.
+How can we make sure our classroom is a welcoming space for everyone?"
 This informal communication tool builds empathy and provides immediate feedback about the impact of one's conduct, encouraging students to repeat positive behaviors and rethink and stop negative behaviors.
-One study found that teachers whom students perceive as frequently using affective statements had fewer disciplinary referrals of Black and Brown students, as compared with teachers who were less communicative about emotions (Gregory & Clawson, 2016).
+One study found that teachers who were perceived as frequently using affective statements had fewer disciplinary referrals of Black and Brown students, as compared with teachers who were less communicative about their emotions (Gregory & Clawson, 2016).